Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Experiments

-\begin{itemize}[leftmargin=*] \itemsep0em \item \textbf{Baselines} are the vanilla or basic prompts in our experiments that were proposed and suggested in previous work, noted as \textbf{Basic Prompt}.
-The basic prompt is written in English, which is the dominant language of LLMs in our experiments.
-For the evaluation of commonsense reasoning and two understanding tasks, the basic prompt follows the design suggested by~\citet{mega}.
-For the evaluation of arithmetic reasoning and generation tasks, we choose the best choice from multiple prompt candidates which can potentially lead to the best performance.
+\paragraph{Basic Prompt} are the vanilla in our experiments that were proposed and suggested in previous work.
 After determining the prompt, we format each monolingual instance using the English basic prompt.
 This setting is similar to the monolingual prompting in MEGA~\citep{mega}.
-The basic prompts used for the evaluation of each benchmark are listed in Table~\ref{tab:basic-prompt} and Appendix~\ref{app:example}.
+The basic prompts used for the evaluation of each benchmark are listed in Table~\ref{tab:basic-prompt}.
+Note that, we dismiss the baseline using native-language, since MEGA~\citep{mega} reveals monolingual prompting is superior to cross-lingual prompting.

+\paragraph{Chain-of-Thought} (CoT) prompting invokes LLMs to generate a series of intermediate results to solve reasoning tasks~\cite{CoT}, which is still effective under multilingual scenarios~\cite{shi2022language}.
+In experiments, we append the instruction \textit{``Let's think step-by-step and tell me the answer in the end''} after the input to prompt LLMs.

+\paragraph{Translate-English} leverages the robust capabilities of LLMs in English to tackle multilingual tasks, as suggested by both~\citet{shi2022language} and~\citet{mega}.
+This approach translates instances from other languages into English beforehand.
+In practice, we utilize the Google Translate API to translate examples into English and apply the basic prompt to format them.
+Note that, we do not apply this method to generation tasks since they require the output in respective language rather English.